Park Yu-rim

 Park Yu-rim (born February 6, 1993) is a South Korean actress and model.
 She gained international recognition for her debut film role as Yuna in Ryusuke Hamaguchi's film Drive My Car, which won Best International Feature Film Award at the 94th Academy Awards.
 Park is also known for her role as Choi Min-hee in Lee Chung-hyun's Netflix film Ballerina (2023).

 Prior to her breakout roles, Park appeared in supporting roles in television dramas such as Queen of Mystery Season 2 (2018), The Third Charm (2018), and Black Dog: Being A Teacher (2019–2020).

-Early years and education
+Early life and education

 Park Yu-rim's early interest in filmmaking began as a child, when she was captivated by movies.
 Her curiosity about how films were made led her to develop an aspiration to work in the industry, initially focusing on acting.
 She subsequently studied theater and film at Far East University.
 During her studies, she appeared in various plays, including Beautiful Signs, Attic, and Home.